 York is a fantastic historic city in England.
-It was home to Romans, Vikings, the House of York during the War of the Roses and much more.
+It was home to Romans, Vikings, the House of York during the War of the Roses, and much more.
 But, it’s also the home of some rather curious street names.
-The most famous of those being the Whip-Ma-Whop-Ma-Gate!
+The most famous of those is the Whip-Ma-Whop-Ma-Gate!

 Even saying it out loud is quite entertaining and many say that this is the shortest street in the city.
 Its length is just long enough to place a street sign on the wall to mark it.